DinMo

 • Activation to business applications

-In short, CDP plays the same role as the combination of a data warehouse and Reverse ETL.
-CDP therefore offers additional functionalities than Reverse ETL, but Reverse ETL remains an essential component of this type of platform.
+In short, CDP combines the roles of a data warehouse and a reverse ETL.
+CDP offers more functionalities than Reverse ETL, which remains an essential component of this type of platform.

-Yet, in the 10 years or so that CDP have been around, the face of the data space has changed considerably and CDPs are no longer the most promoted solution.
-Only 1% of companies believe CDPs are actually meeting their current and future needs:
+However, in the fifteen years or so that CDPs have been around, the ecosystem has evolved considerably.
+Only 1% of companies believe that CDPs meet their current and future needs.

 • Rigidity: The CDP imposes its data models and limits the creation of customized models.

-• Price: A CDP is a costly solution, inaccessible to most small and medium-sized businesses.
+• Price: A packaged CDP is a costly solution, inaccessible to most small and medium-sized businesses.

-• Privacy: As it stores data, the CDP is a less secure solution
+• Privacy: As it stores data, the traditional CDP is a less secure solution

 The reverse ETL process is part of the composable CDP, which sits on top of a cloud data warehouse and activates that data to many different destinations.